Kubernetes

 Start a pod with curl installed

-Network tests (curl, ping, etc.)
+Run a network test (curl, ping, etc.)

 DNS lookup on internal/external hosts: